 Even the most impactful products and services need marketing help.
 If you don’t have call-to-actions (CTAs) throughout your website or sales pages, you’re selling yourself short.

 The average visitor hangs around your website for just 15 seconds before bouncing away.
 Without compelling site visitors to take the next step, you’re leaving the decision up to your customers and leaving sales on the table by failing to capture their attention and encourage them to take action.

 It helps to know that more than 90% of people who read your headline will also read your call-to-action.
-That’s why your CTA should make it easy for the reader to imagine themselves doing or achieving something.
+That’s why your CTA should use power words and make it easy for the reader to imagine themselves doing or achieving something.